shaurya2109/pg-backend/README.md

 1. Server.java - contains the method definition of all the API endpoints.
 2. Query.java - contains the Prepared statements, and the function definitions of all the methods being used in the Server.java file.

-## Use cases on the backend folder -
+## Use cases supported on the backend -
 The backend folder of pocket grocer supports the following calls -
 1. adding a new user in the database
 2. checking the login information of an existing user
 3. setting up a new account of a user
 4. deleting a previously created account of a user
-5. adding a current user to an existing household
+5. adding a current user to an existing group/household
+6. creating a new group/household
+7. removing someone from a group/household
-6. adding an item to inventory
+8. adding an item to inventory for a specific user
-7. deleting an item from the inventory
+9. deleting an item from the inventory
-8. getting all the inventory items for a particular person/group
+10. getting all of the inventory items for a particular person/group
+11. changing a shared indicator for a specific item (changing an item from personal to shared or vice versa)

 ## Running the project -
 The project can be started using the following steps -